Dissipation Pathways in a Photosynthetic Complex

-To describe the energies and couplings of the excited electronic states in the 7-Bchl array, we adopt the Adolphs and Renger\cite{adolphs2006proteins} Hamiltonian (see Sec.
-SI in the Supplementary Information) as it accurately reproduces the optical spectra of the FMO complex.
-In turn, the interaction between the Bchls and the surrounding environment is described by Bchl-specific spectral densities, computed by Kim and coworkers\cite{kim2018excited}, which accurately capture the nuclear environment's vibrational frequencies ($\omega$) and their coupling strengths with the Bchls electronic excited state.
-These spectral densities consist of broad features at frequencies below $200$ cm$^{-1}$ that account for protein contributions and a series of sharp peaks to describe the influence of intramolecular vibrational modes.
+To describe the energies and couplings of the excited electronic states in the Bchl array, we adopt the Adolphs and Renger\cite{adolphs2006proteins} Hamiltonian (see Sec.
+SI in the Supplementary Information).
+The model includes 7 of the 8 BChl as one of them acts as an incoherent energy funnel exlusively connected to BChl1.\cite{moix2011efficient} While reported site energies can differ by up to 100 cm$^{-1}$ across studies\cite{higashi2016quantitative}, the overall energy landscape and transfer pathways remain consistent across different parameter sets.
+The Adolphs and Ranger parameterization provides a well-established model that captures this consistent landscape and accurately reproduces the optical spectra of the FMO complex.\cite{adolphs2006proteins} The interaction between the Bchls and the surrounding environment is described by Bchl-specific spectral densities, computed by Kim and coworkers\cite{kim2018excited}, which accurately capture the nuclear environment's vibrational frequencies ($\omega$) and their coupling strengths with the Bchls electronic excited state with a frequency resolution of $10^{-4}$ cm$^{-1}$.
+These spectral densities show good agreement with available experiments and consist of broad features at frequencies below $200$ cm$^{-1}$ that account for protein contributions and a series of sharp peaks to describe the influence of intramolecular vibrational modes.
 In \fig{fig:FMO-scheme}b, we detail a segment of the spectral density scaled by the environment frequency, $J(\omega)/\omega$, for the chromophores that are most important in the process of absorption/dissipation of energy.
 The remaining spectral densities are presented in Fig. S1.
+The reliability of our spectral densities, particularly in the challenging low-frequency region, is ensured by the extensive 100 ns MD trajectory employed in its construction.
+This approach provides a high frequency resolution of 3 $\times$ 10$^{-4}$ cm$^{-1}$.\cite{kim2018excited}